 GCSE Attainment Project

-NEON is managing and coordinating a successful bid by the University of Leicester for a research project under the HEFCE NNCO project funding.
-This project aims to understand why certain schools and colleges, despite having large numbers of disadvantaged learners, have a higher level of participation in higher education than predicted by their GCSE attainment.
-The project runs until December 2016 when a final report will be due.
+In 2015-16, NEON managed and coordinated a successful bid by the University of Leicester for a research project under the HEFCE NNCO project funding.
+This project aimed to understand why certain schools and colleges, despite having large numbers of disadvantaged learners, have a higher level of participation in higher education than predicted by their GCSE attainment.
+The project ran until December 2016.

 Does Cost Matter?
 2015